 And a few of the cons:

 - Wear and tear on your car.
 All that driving can really do a number on your vehicle, and you’re on the hook for taking care of it.
-Although you’re able to claim a tax deduction for mileage when you drive your car as a business, that might not be enough to fully cover all the wear on your vehicle.
+Although you might be able to claim a tax deduction for mileage when you drive your car as a business, that might not be enough to fully cover all the wear on your vehicle.

 - There are some legal issues.
-Although more and more cities are beginning to recognize and regulate ridesharing services and apps, it’s been a rocky road for them.
-In 2016, the Philadelphia Parking Authority started cracking down on Uber and Lyft drivers.
-That crackdown lasted a few weeks until the state’s governor signed a law legalizing the services.
+Although more and more cities are beginning to recognize and/or regulate ridesharing services and apps, it’s been a rocky road for them.
 Before you sign up to drive for any rideshare service, make sure you know the rules for your area and make sure you have all the insurance details ironed out.

 Final Verdict: Maybe

 If you really love driving and don’t mind having your rate set by the company you drive for, driving for a rideshare company like Uber could be a great option.
 However, if you don’t want to deal with disruptive passengers late at night or don’t want the overall wear on your car, you might want to choose a different hustle.